On the fixation probability of an advantageous allele in a population with skewed offspring distribution: Introduction

-We give a sketch of the proof of Theorem \ref{Theorem continous} at the end of this section and rigorously prove it in the next section.
-Furthermore, we discuss how this formula connects to the fixation probabilities in the boundary cases $\alpha=2$ and $\alpha=1$ in Remark \ref{Remark:FixationBoundary}.
-A key ingredient of the proof is the definition of an ancestral selection process $(A_\tau^{(N)})_{\tau\geq 0}$, that is dual to $(X_t^{(N)})_{t\geq 0}$.
+A key ingredient of the proof of the main result is the definition of an ancestral selection process $(A_\tau^{(N)})_{\tau\geq 0}$ that is dual to $(X_t^{(N)})_{t\geq 0}$.
 We express the fixation probability in terms of the expectation of the stationary distribution of this ancestral process.
 Hence, an analysis of this expectation yields the proof of Theorem \ref{Theorem continous}.

 The $\Lambda$-ancestral selection process $(A_\tau^{(N)})_{\tau \geq 0}$ counts the number of potential ancestors at (backward) time $\tau$ of a sample taken at time 0.
-It has the same transition rates as a suitably time rescaled block counting process of a $\Lambda$-coalescent with an additional branching mechanism. \begin{defi}[$\Lambda$-ASP] We define $A^{(N)}:=(A_\tau^{(N)})_{\tau \geq 0}$ with $A_0=n \in [N]$ to be the Markov process with state space $[N]$ and transition rates $r_{n,m}$ from $n$ to $m$:
+It has the same transition rates as a suitably time rescaled block counting process of a $\Lambda$-coalescent with an additional branching mechanism. \begin{defi}[$\Lambda$-ASP] We define $A^{(N)}:=(A_\tau^{(N)})_{\tau \geq 0}$ with $A_0=n \in [N]$ to be the Markov process with state space $[N] :=\{1,\dots,N\} $ and transition rates $r_{n,m}$ from $n$ to $m$:

 with $c_N \sim (\alpha-1) \Gamma(\alpha) N^{1-\alpha} $ and

 \end{defi}